ZhiqiGao2001/ZhiqiGao2001.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year graduate student in CS at the [University of Wisconsin-Madison](https://www.cs.wisc.edu/), advised by [Professor Frederic Sala](https://pages.cs.wisc.edu/~fredsala/).
+I am a second-year graduate student in CS at the [University of Wisconsin-Madison](https://www.cs.wisc.edu/), advised by [Professor Frederic Sala](https://pages.cs.wisc.edu/~fredsala/).
 I am also happy to be guided by his senior student [Nicholas Roberts](https://nick11roberts.science/).
 My research interests include Machine Learning with limited data and foundation models.
 Before that, I earned my B.S. also at the University of Wisconsin-Madison with a double major in Computer Science & Mathematics.

 Publications
 ======